mahuntington/panpsychism/projects/project_02/Wiki.md

 ### Timeframe

-Project kickoff is Friday, June 24th, and last day for development is Monday, June 27th.
-We will be demoing our deployed applications on Tuesday, June 28th.
+Project kickoff is Friday, June 24th, and last day for development is Thursday, June 30.
+We will be demoing our deployed applications on Friday, July 1st.

 ## Expectations